moj-analytical-services/mojrap/README.md

 * `mojquarter.R` - Converts dates in "%Y%m%d" format, with or without separators, to calendar or financial quarters
 * `moj_col.R` - Selects which shades you want from the output of `col_series.R`, in order of brightest to darkest
 * `pluralise.R` - Pluralises words with an 's', depending on a given value
+* `previous_quarter` - Given the latest quarter, return the previous quarter or quarters further back in time
 * `pub_date.R` - Returns the next publication date
 * `quarter_dates.R` - Calculates the start or end dates of a quarter
 * `write_tables.R` - Write multiple tables (e.g quarterly and monthly data) with formatting to a single existing sheet in a workbook object